micro-FPGA/fpga-sdk-prj/c10lp_refkit/README.md

 |12|12|VREF |

 Debug test status:
-* Segger Embedded Studio OK
+* Segger J-Link OK
-* IAR JTAG detect OK, debug fail (failed to get CPU status)
+* IAR I-Jet OK
 * Open OCD - not tested

+Note: for IAR TCK should be set to 1MHz